SignalCha1n/comfyui-ComfySnap/README.md

 ### 4. Low Quality Digital Look (`LowQualityDigitalLook`)

-Simulates the artifacts and noise typical of early digital cameras or low-light photos from platforms like Snapchat.
+Simulates the artifacts and noise typical of early digital cameras or low-light photos.
 Applies JPEG compression and Gaussian noise.

 **Inputs:**

 * `image` (IMAGE): The input image.
 * `preset` (COMBO): Choose a predefined set of parameters.
-    * Options: "Standard Snapchat Low Light", "Early 2000s Digital"
+    * Options: "Standard Snap Low Light", "Early 2000s Digital"
-    * Default: "Standard Snapchat Low Light"
+    * Default: "Standard Snap Low Light"
 * `effect_level` (FLOAT): Controls the overall intensity of the effect.
     * 0.0 = No effect (original image).
     * 0.5 = The standard effect defined by the chosen `preset`.